adwhit/diesel-derive-enum/README.md

 ## What's New in v3

-Version 3.0.0 introduces several significant changes:
+Version 3.0.0 introduces several significant **BREAKING CHANGES**:

 1. **Attribute Namespacing**: All attributes are now namespaced under `db_enum(...)` for better clarity and organization
-2. **Breaking Change**: Removed backward compatibility with old attribute formats
-3. **Clone Implementation Change**: Clone is no longer implemented by default on SQL types (now opt-in rather than opt-out)
+2. **Clone Implementation Change**: Clone is no longer implemented by default on SQL types (now opt-in rather than opt-out)
-4. **MSRV Update**: The minimum supported Rust version is now 1.82
+3. **MSRV Update**: The minimum supported Rust version is now 1.82

 ## Setup with Diesel CLI